arknf/final-project-college/README.md

   9. (Page 151-163) contains reliability analysis (using FORM method)
   10. (Page 164-166) contains closing

+Other instruction :
--To see further inplace analysis can see the inplace analysis folder -To see further seismic analysis can see the seismic analysis folder -To see further fatigue analysis can see the fatigue analysis folder -To view the model, see the sacinp.model file
+  1.To see further inplace analysis can see the inplace analysis folder 2.To see further seismic analysis can see the seismic analysis folder 3.To see further fatigue analysis can see the fatigue analysis folder 4.To view the model, see the sacinp.model file